Arjun-Mota/arjun-mota.github.io/_posts/2020/terminologies/2020-09-12-batch-gradient-descent.md

     3. Adjust feature weights by calculating new weights.
     4. Use new weights for prediction and calculate an error again.
     5. Repeat steps 2, 3, and 4 for adjusting feature weights and
-       do it until an error no longer reduces.
+       do it until an error no longer reduces or reached some iterations limit.
 ```

 ## Math Behind